PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/_build_html/_sources/proposed-algorithm.rst.txt

 Proposed Algorithm
 ==================

-Depth map coding is consuming a lot of time when encoding 3D video sequences. propose an algorithm to balance the trade-off between **coding efficiency** and **computational complexity** using deep learning.
+In 3D-HEVC, the wedgelet searching process in the depth map coding consumes a lot of time.
+We propose an algorithm in this work to balance the trade-off between **coding efficiency** and **computational complexity** using deep learning.

 Flow Chart